cakephp/docs/en/index.rst

 Read :doc:`CakePHP at a Glance </intro>` to get an introduction to the fundamentals of CakePHP.

-The CakePHP cookbook is an openly developed and community editable documentation project.
+The CakePHP book is an openly developed and community editable documentation project.
 Notice the pencil icon button fixated against the right wall; it will direct you to the GitHub online editor of the active page, allowing you to contribute any additions, deletions, or corrections to the documentation.